albscui/flybits-coding-challenge/README.md

 - makes modeling drinks easy (just a bunch of key=val pairs)
 - MongoDB is free, and there are lots of documentation online
 - easy to implement pagination

+### Pagination

+A linked list is used to implement pagination.
+The `_id` property of mongodb documents has numerical ordering.
+Therefore, when querying for a new a page, I supply a `limit size` and the `_id` of the last document from the previous page.